godotengine/godot-benchmarks/README.md

 You can exclude specific benchmarks using the `--exclude-benchmarks` command line argument.
 This argument also supports globbing and can be used at the same time as `--include-benchmarks`.

+#### Results

+For each benchmark, the project will track how long the main thread spent setting up the scene, then run the scene for five seconds and log the average per-frame statistics.
+(All times given are in milliseconds.)

+- **Render CPU:** Average CPU time spent per frame
+- **Render GPU:** Average GPU time spent per frame
+- **Idle:** Currently unimplemented
+- **Physics:** Currently unimplemented
+- **Main Thread Time:** Time spent setting up the scene on the main thread

+Note that not all benchmarks involve running a scene (for example, GDScript benchmarks).
+In those cases, per-frame statistics will not be recorded, and **Main Thread Time** will reflect the runtime of the entire benchmark.

 ## Tips and tricks

 ### Comparing results between runs